John-Mark01/PostgreSQL/Table_Relationships.md

     - we operate with 3 tables - two tables are childs, and the middle(junction) table is the Owner
     - also the middle(junction) table's fk.id's will have unique records.
     - each Parent can have multiple Childs, and each Child can have multiple Parents.
 The specified number of parents, and childs are stored in the junction table.
+    - the juction table contains only the fk's of the other two tables

 ## How to use Table Relations